Author of "Red Legs of the Bulge: Artillerymen in the Battle of the Bulge," CJ is passionate about history and the

 The 19th Century western frontier was a tough place.
 Life could be short and brutal.
 The US Army reflected that.
 Corruption was rife, as was drunkenness.
 There was the usual collection of desperate men and glory-seekers, sprinkled with the occasional idealist out to do his duty.
 And that was just the officer corps.
 The enlisted ranks read like a foreign legion, with the ranks filled out by newly arrived Irish and Germans, along with a few Italians.
 It was not unusual to find men who had fought with Garibaldi in Italy during their war of unification.
 In fact, one of Custer’s most trusted officers, Myles Keogh, an Irish immigrant, had fought in the Papal Army during that conflict.

-Custer had almost left the army several times since the Civil War, but each time he persuaded himself to stay.
+Custer had almost left the army several times in the wake of the Civil War, but each time he persuaded himself to stay.
 As the mid-1870s came, he lived his life like a man possessed.
 He needed one more big battle to silence his critics and rivals.
-Then he could leave the Army and go work for the now all powerful railroads or maybe mining.
+Then he could leave the Army and go work for the all powerful railroads or maybe a mining company.
 A fortune was just waiting to be made.
 He and Libby could live a life of luxury.
 All he needed was one last glorious campaign.

 In March of that year, Custer left Fort Lincoln (South Dakota) for Washington to testify before Congress about the scandal involving the Secretary of War, William Belknap.
 It involved a kickback scheme in which Secretary Belknap and a civilian contractor to the military received payments from a merchant at Fort Sill, Oklahoma.
 As a result of the hearings, the campaign against the Sioux was put on hold.